City Park Train Hub 525 Highland Way Hagerstown, MD 21740

-Explore and play in the real retired cabooses and steam locomotive engine.
+Explore, play, and climb aboard in the real retired cabooses and steam locomotive engine.

 Rides on Tommy 202, the trackless tractor wagon train ride. (available on select dates or w/private rental)

-Use of our New Train Pavilion inside the gated Railroad Museum parcel.
+Use of our New Train Pavilion inside the gated City Park Train Hub

 Museum staff to answer your train questions!